 Method:

-- Heat oil and amla powder until slightly charred.
+- Heat oil and amla powder over low heat until slightly charred.

 - Leave for 1 hour or overnight.